Tenacom/Buildvana.Sdk/docs/modules/Wine.md

 </Target>
 ```

-Here's how we can support running _ExeMangler_ through Wine when building on Linux or Mac OS.
+Here's how we can support running _ExeMangler_ through Wine when building on Linux or macOS.
 Note that nothing changes when the `UseWine` property is `false`, i.e. on Windows:

 ```xml
 <!-- Trigger Wine module -->